tidy-finance/website/docs/35_fama_macbeth.md

 In the second step, the time-series average $\frac{1}{T}\sum_{t=1}^T \hat\lambda^{f}_t$ of the estimates $\hat\lambda^{f}_t$ can then be interpreted as the risk premium for the specific risk factor $f$.
 We follow @Zaffaroni2022 and consider the standard cross-sectional regression to predict future returns.
 If the characteristics are replaced with time $t+1$ variables, then the regression approach  captures risk attributes rather than risk premiums.

 Before we move to the implementation, we want to highlight that the characteristics, e.g., $\hat\beta^{f}_{i}$, are often estimated in a separate step before applying the actual Fama-MacBeth methodology.
 You can think of this as a *step 0*.
 You might thus worry that the errors of $\hat\beta^{f}_{i}$ impact the risk premiums' standard errors.
 Measurement error in $\hat\beta^{f}_{i}$ indeed affects the risk premium estimates, i.e., they lead to biased estimates.
 The literature provides adjustments for this bias [see, e.g., @Shanken1992; @Kim1995; @Chen2015, among others] but also shows that the bias goes to zero as $T \to \infty$.
 We refer to @Gagliardini2016 for an in-depth discussion also covering the case of time-varying betas.
-Moreover, if you plan to use Fama-MacBeth regressions with individual stocks: @Hou2020 advocates using weighed-least squares to estimate the coefficients such that they are not biased towards small firms.
+Moreover, if you plan to use Fama-MacBeth regressions with individual stocks: @Hou2020 advocates using weighed-least squares to estimate the coefficients such that they are not biased toward small firms.
 Without this adjustment, the high number of small firms would drive the coefficient estimates.

 The current chapter relies on this set of packages.